-The BSc Nursing Semester-IV Syllabus 2025, revised by the Indian Nursing Council (INC), focuses on providing complete and practical nursing education.
-This syllabus includes 800 total hours divided into theory, lab, and clinical practice.
-Key subjects like Pharmacology II teach about medicines, their uses, and effects, while Adult Health Nursing II covers elderly care and health check-ups.
-The syllabus also explains how many hours are given to theory, lab work, and clinical training, making it easier to understand the learning process.
+The BSc Nursing Semester-IV Syllabus 2025 is updated by the Indian Nursing Council (INC) to give you complete and practical nursing training.
+The syllabus has a total of 800 hours.
+These hours are divided into theory classes, lab work, and clinical practice.
+You will study subjects like Pharmacology II, where you learn about medicines, how they work, and their side effects.
+Another important subject is Adult Health Nursing II, which teaches you how to take care of elderly people and do regular health check-ups.
+The syllabus also shows how many hours you must spend on theory, lab work, and clinical training.

 BSc Nursing Semester-IV 2025 Syllabus Revised Edition Overview